History of the Jews in Ukraine: Post-war situation

+At the 20th Party Congress, Stalin's policies were criticized by his successor Nikita Khrushchev, but no condemnation of state antisemitism was issued.
+Under Khrushchev's tenure, persecution of Jews continued under the guise of combat against economic crimes.
+Along with attacks on Zionism, the government-owned press started a campaign of criticism against Judaism, and the Academy of Sciences of Ukrainian SSR became known for publishing the book Judaism Without Embellishment authored by T. Kychko, which contained openly antisemitic caricatures.
+Such expression of open racism by supposedly internationalist Soviet authorities produced a shock wave around the world.

 Ukraine had 840,000 Jews in 1959, a decrease of almost 70% from 1941 (within Ukraine's current borders).
-Ukraine's Jewish population declined significantly during the Cold War.
-In 1989, Ukraine's Jewish population was only slightly more than half of what it had been in 1959.
+As a result of growing financial, technical and food dependence of the Soviet Union on the Western World, its authorities were eventually forced to provide a number of concessions to the Jewish population, particularly in respect to the right of emigration.
+Most emigrants were able to leave USSR under the pretense of family reunification.
+As a result, Ukraine's Jewish population declined significantly during the Cold War, and by 1989 was only slightly more than half of what it had been in 1959.
+The biggest Jewish populations at the time were concentrated in Kyiv, Kharkiv, Odesa, Lviv, Chernivtsi, Transcarpathia and Bukovyna.

-Such immigrants included artists, such as Marina Maximilian Blumin and street artist Klone, as well as activists including Gennady Riger and Lia Shemtov.
+Among Jewish emigrants who left Ukraine during Soviet times were artists Marina Maximilian Blumin and Klone, as well as activists including Gennady Riger and Lia Shemtov.

 Independent Ukraine

 Emigration

 In 1989, a Soviet census counted 487,000 Jews living in Ukraine.
 Although discrimination by the state all but halted after Ukrainian independence in 1991, Jews were still discriminated against during the 1990s.
 For instance, Jews were not allowed to attend some educational institutions.
 Antisemitism has since declined.

 The overwhelming majority of the Jews who remained in Ukraine in 1989 then moved to other countries in the 1990s during and after the collapse of Communism.

 Some 266,300 Ukrainian Jews emigrated to Israel in the 1990s.
 The 2001 Ukrainian Census counted 106,600 Jews living in Ukraine (the number of Jews also dropped due to a negative birthrate).
 According to the Public Diplomacy and Diaspora Affairs Minister of Israel, early 2012 there were 250,000 Jews in Ukraine, half of them living in Kyiv.
 According to the European Jewish Congress, as of 2014, 360,000–400,000 Jews remained.